cisagov/ScubaGear/baselines/aad.md

 4. Validate that between two to eight users are listed.

 5. If you have AAD PIM, count the number of users in both the **Eligible assignments** and **Active assignments** tabs.
-There should be a total of two to eight users across both of these tabs (not individually).
+There should be a total of two to eight users across both tabs (not individually).
 Do not count the same username twice.
-If any groups are listed, count the number of users that are members of the group and include it in the total count.
+If any groups are listed, count the number of users who are members of the group and include it in the total count.

 #### MS.AAD.7.2v1 instructions: